luyadev/luya/docs/guide/concept-hooks.md

 </html>
 ```

-## Hooks Setup
+## Hooks setup

-Now a hooking listener is setup which listens to the identifier `layoutFooter`.
-After setting up the hook listener, the Hook can be filled with content from various files like Blocks, Controllers or Widgets.
+Now a hooking listener is setup which is listening to the identifier `layoutFooter`.
+After setting up the hook listener, the {{luya\Hook}} can be filled with content from various files like blocks, controllers or widgets.

-Let´s assume we have a Controller with an action:
+Let´s assume we have a controller with an action:

 ```php
 class DefaultController extends \luya\web\Controller